 Compensate for decreased energy, focus, etc.

 There is no doubt that, in moderated use, caffeine increases your ability to focus, gives you energy, and can improve your mood.
 However, your body is very clever and learns that, if it is giving caffeine every day, it needs to down-regulate its own processes so that you have a normal amount of energy.
 Then, when you go without caffeine, your energy stores dip far below a normal level.
 This may be fine if you’re just sitting at home, but many of us caffeine abusers (I’m still not completely innocent…) work in high stress environments and can’t afford to have mush for brains for a week while detoxing.
 Well rest easy, there is life without caffeine, and there are alternatives that will give you clean energy, increased mental prowess, and focus.
-You can find our favorite caffeine alternative brain boosters on our recommended products page.

 It goes without saying that the faster you can get over your caffeine addiction the quicker your mental faculties will return to normal.
 With that in mind, our non-caffeine mental boosting supplements are as follows: